How To Fix Gap Between Driveway And Garage In 5 Easy Steps!

 Top Tips & Tricks to Properly Seal Expansion Joints

-Here are some tips & tricks to help you fix gap between driveway and garage like a pro!
+Here are some tips & tricks to help you fix the gap between the driveway and the garage like a pro!

-• Use backer rod or sand to backfill the joint, leaving a half inch gap at the top.
+- Use a backer rod or sand to backfill the joint, leaving a half-inch gap at the top.

-• Keep the tip of the sealant tube inside the joint to avoid trapping air bubbles or overflow.
+- Keep the tip of the sealant tube inside the joint to avoid trapping air bubbles or overflowing.

-• When coming to the end of a run, stop releasing pressure on the back of the tube before lifting it up.
+- When coming to the end of a run, stop releasing pressure on the back of the tube before lifting it.

 That’s all there is to it!